 As depicted in the movie, living the life of a mat rempit is full of risks and perils, but those are the things that set their adrenaline pumping.

 Extensively modified Honda EX-5, Yamaha Y125X, and Yamaha RX-Z, or simply known to locals as “motor kapchai” are the common choices of motorcycle among mat rempits.
-Some own one of these by stealing, others avoid paying road taxes.
+Some own these by stealing, others avoid paying road taxes.

 The big crowd and the loud sound often scare people off the street, as if the mat rempits own the place.